Correctional health programs

 Supportive-care design for jail, detention, and correctional healthcare environments.

-Governed adjunctive pathways that may support continuity, recovery routines, and community access where appropriate.
+Governed adjunctive routes that can support continuity, recovery routines, and community access where appropriate.

 Programs for public-safety workers exposed to physical strain, trauma, shift stress, and sleep disruption.